 N.B.
-From 2020, the BPTC is being replaced by more flexible pathways to qualification.
+Since 2020, the BPTC has been replaced by more flexible pathways to qualification.
 You can find out more about the changes here.

 The Bar Professional Training Course, more commonly known as the BPTC, is a crucial year-long course that is the final step before taking on a pupillage, on the path to becoming a barrister.
 The purpose of the BPTC is to make sure that every trainee begins their pupillage with the correct set of skills necessary to succeed in their career as a barrister.